chandanhpcic/docs/source/manual/how-tos/wireguard-client.rst

     Second, it automatically adds an IPv4 outbound NAT rule, which will allow the tunnel to access IPv4 IPs outside of the local network (if that is desired), without needing to manually add a rule

     Finally, it allows separation of the firewall rules of each WireGuard instance (each :code:`wgX` device).
-Otherwise they all need to be configured on the default WireGuard group that OPNsense creates.
+Otherwise they all need to be configured on the default WireGuard group that Reticen8 creates.
 This is more an organisational aesthetic, rather than an issue of substance

 - Go to :menuselection:`Interfaces --> Assignments`
 - In the dropdown next to “New interface:”, select the WireGuard device (:code:`wg0` if this is your first one)